 - Your Personal Injury Solicitor will provide expert legal advice and support throughout your claim.
 We can also help you access the services of support groups for various work related injuries or illnesses.

-Focus on Your Industrial Disease Claim
+Your Industrial Disease Claim

 Your Co-op Personal Injury Solicitor will aim to ensure that your every need is taken care of in the management of your claim.